Make the headline of your press release as informative as possible, but don’t make it lengthy.

 Your press release starts with the headline.
 Think of it as you would your first impression with a client or your first date.
 To stand out, it needs to be catchy as well as informative.
 Be clear about why your press release is important and relevant to your audience.

-On average, 8 out of 10 people will read your headline, but only 2 out of 10 will read the entire piece.
-Keep it short and accurate.
+On average, 8 out of 10 people will read your headline, but only 2 out of 10 will read the entire article.
+Keep your headline short and accurate.
 Google has increased its character limit to 70-71 characters.
 So, aim for 70 characters, including spaces.
 Make sure the essential information is in the headline, and be sure to include your primary keyword.
 You can always add a subhead to include additional, relevant information and keywords.

 Headline writing tips: